It’s light. It’s creamy. It’s luxurious. It’s irresistible.

 When is the best time to make Irish Cream Chocolate Mousse?
 It’s a deliciously indulgent dessert for St. Patrick’s Day, Valentine’s Day, Christmas, or really, any gosh darn day you please.

-Irish Cream Chocolate Mousse
+Get the Recipe Irish Cream Chocolate Mousse

 - Whipped Cream: chill a mixing bowl and the beaters of a hand mixer in the freezer for 10-15 minutes for best results.
 Then, add the heavy cream and powdered sugar to the mixing bowl and beat for 6-8 minutes until medium-firm peaks form.
 Place the whipped cream in the fridge until ready to use.